 An ultrasound with a transducer pressed against your abdominal area as well as a transvaginal ultrasound probe together may give imaging of the reproductive organs but does not give a clear indication about the presence of endometriosis.
 If there are cysts on the endometriosis, they will show up on the ultrasound.
 The presence of cysts may lead to doctor’s suspect that there is an endometrial tissue growth outside the uterus.

-Laparoscopy is the best and most definitive way to diagnose endometriosis.
+Laparoscopy is the best and most definitive way of endometriosis diagnosis.
 It is a surgical procedure in which a camera (laparoscope) is inserted into the abdominal cavity through a small incision.
 This procedure is carried out while the patient is under anaesthesia.
 The doctors may also take a small tissue sample to conduct further tests.
 The laparoscopy procedure reveals information about the size of the endometriosis and the extent to which it has spread.

 It is important to understand how much the endometriosis has spread and the areas or internal organs that it has affected if any.
 The endometriosis treatment is determined based on this vital information.
 The endometriosis can affect the normal working of the organs that it spreads to and lead to an organ shift in severe cases.